aboutcode-org/scancode-toolkit/docs/source/reference/available_package_parsers.rst

 Supported package manifests and package datafiles
 -------------------------------------------------

-Scancode supports a wide variety of package manifests, lockfiles and other package datafiles containing package and dependency information.
+ScanCode supports a wide variety of package manifests, lockfiles and other package datafiles containing package and dependency information.